lukeswitz/git-stars/index.md

 ## [Evil-M5Core2](https://github.com/7h30th3r0n3/Evil-M5Core2)

-Evil-M5Core2 is an innovative tool developed for ethical testing and exploration of WiFi networks.
+Evil-M5Project is an innovative tool developed for ethical testing and exploration of WiFi networks.
+It's compatible with Cardputer, Atoms3, Fire, core2.
 You can scan, monitor, and interact with WiFi networks in a controlled environment.
 This project is designed for educational purposes, aiding in understanding network security and vulnerabilities.

 **Stars:** 321 | **Language:** HTML

-**Last Updated:** 2024-08-15T23:25:20Z
+**Last Updated:** 2024-08-16T14:32:25Z

 ---